What is a Decode Table?

 Wholesaler Name,Contract ID,Underwriter Initials,Region.

-- Purpose: This special structure handles data that is reported periodically (e.g., monthly, quarterly).
-Decode automatically creates new columns over time as data for new periods is uploaded.
-Each dynamic column stores the relevant metrics for that specific period.
+- Purpose: This special structure handles the actual metrics you wish to track per row.
+For example you may wish to track the Recovered Salvage of a given claim per month.
+For Time Series tables, Decode automatically creates new columns over time as data for new periods is uploaded.
+Each period column stores the relevant metrics for that specific time period.

 By understanding these components, you can effectively structure your Tables to accurately reflect and organize your specific insurance data needs.